oscarlai1998/tp/docs/UserGuide.md

 ```
 --------------------------------------------------------------------------------------
 iGraduate is a command line application that acts as a centralised hub for NUS students majoring in Information Security to plan their academic journey.
-The application comes with 8 features:
+The application comes with 9 features:
 -add
 -delete
 -update
 -done
+-info
 -list
 -progress
 -cap